Everyone is looking for instant success, but it doesn’t work that way. You build a successful life one day at a time.

 Tom Barry, CPA, believes in building a successful life one day at a time.
 He does that by leveraging technology to create a flexible schedule that allows him to be a father and husband in addition to fully committing to his career at GHJ, where he has worked since 1997.
 Tom’s role as GHJ’s Managing Partner is a combination of entrepreneur, partner, consultant, coach and business advisor.

 Tom is a graduate of Villanova University where he received a Bachelor of Science Degree in Accounting.
-He has received a master’s in Business Administration from Pepperdine University.
-He is a member of the American Institute of Certified Public Accountants and the California Society of CPAs and serves on the Loyola Marymount University Accounting Advisory Board.
+He has received a Master of Business Administration from Pepperdine University.
+He is a member of the American Institute of Certified Public Accountants and the California Society of CPAs.

 Favorite place in the world:

-My current playlist includes Public Enemy, The Grateful Dead, Black Sabbath and Ben Folds.
+My current playlist includes Public Enemy, The Grateful Dead, Metallica and Ben Folds.
 Try to figure me out!

 Favorite movie or book of all time: